There are two types of people in the world. People who love meetings and people who hate them.

 This is what I call the accountability document.

-It should be kept on file, either electronic or paper, for reference as reminders in preparation for the next meeting.
+Meeting notes should be kept on file, either electronic or paper, for reference as reminders in preparation for the next meeting.

-7. Establish Next Steps
+7. Establish the Next Steps

 Every meeting should end with the next steps for the group and the assignment of tasks with deadlines.